See ALL my book recommendations for 10 year olds here.

 REALISTIC / GRAPHIC NOVEL

 We’re loving these updated Babysitter’s Club graphic novels by the uber-talented Raina Telegemeier who wrote the highly-acclaimed Smile and Sister.
-Currently there are three published with many more in the works.
 It’s a good idea to start with book one since the stories are told in a specific order with details from previous stories.
 These are funny and fun to read, maybe even more than once.
 (The Truth About Stacey #2, Mary Ann Saves the Day #3)

-Percy Jackson and the Olympians series by Rick Riordan
+The Lightning Thief (Percy Jackson and the Olympians) by Rick Riordan

 This series is amazing!
 Greek gods still exist.
 Their kids are considered half-bloods, demi-gods who have unique powers.
-Percy is one of those special kids.
-Like the other half-god kids, monsters are out to kill them.
-Percy makes it safely to a special training camp, Camp Half-Blood, but is soon sent on a dangerous quest.
+Percy is one of those special kids and like the other demigod kids, monsters are out to kill him.
+Fortunately, he makes it safely to a special training camp, Camp Half-Blood where he’s soon sent on a dangerous quest.
 Apparently, he is the only one who can save the world from the upcoming war between the gods and the Titans.
+All the books in this series are excellent–fast-paced and well-written.
 Boxed set here.

 The War That Saved My Life by Kimberly Brubaker Bradley